w3c/web-advertising/success-criteria.md

 principles can be distinguished from bottoms up, granular "use cases," which illustrate how an actor can conduct a process to achieve a goal.
-Like [other working groups](https://www.w3.org/TR/wsa-reqs/#id2605084), the Improve Web Advertising working group may choose to adopt the Critical Success Factor (CSF) Analysis method to better communicate our work.
+Like [other working groups](https://www.w3.org/TR/wsa-reqs/#id2605084), the Improve Web Advertising business group may choose to adopt the Critical Success Factor (CSF) Analysis method to better communicate our work.
 These principles are examined from three [perspectives](https://www.w3.org/Consortium/Points): that of individual web users (both in aggregate and individually), publishers and their